Ar0xA/ar0xa.github.io/about.md

   Hey there!
 You are curious about me?
 Shame on you.
 </p>
 <h1>Who are you?</h1>
-Just a random, sarcastic, grumpy, foul-mouthed nobody who thinks he knows a thing or two about security.
-A gamer, a dad, a smart-ass, a book lover and anime freak. <br />
+Just a random, sarcastic, grumpy, guy who thinks he knows a thing or two about security.
+A gamer, a dad, a smart-ass, a book lover and anime fan. <br />
 <br />
 I'm also short tempered and have little patience for information security <a href="http://attrition.org/errata/charlatan/" target="_blank">charlatans</a>.
 <p>